tony0620emma/kodo-c/docs/source/including_kodo.rst

 .........................................

 A build script written in bash is located in examples/including_kodo/ios/build_ios.sh, and contains the commands necessary to build the dummy project into a static lib, and then use this to build a binary.
 It also contains the commands needed to build a multi arch static lib.
-The build script assumes that all four supported architectures has been built and installed in path /tmp/{arch}/.
+The build script assumes that all five architectures has been built and installed in path /tmp/{arch}/.

 iOS demo project (Xcode)
 ........................

 The folder examples/including_kodo/ios/kodoc-ios-demo contains an iOS demo example for including kodoc and libdummy in an iOS project/app.

+Basically, to include kodo-c in an Xcode project, library and include path specifications must be specified:
+- Specify the library path and dependencies in "Link Binary with Libraries" under "Build Phases" in the project navigator
+- Specify the include path in "Header Search Paths" under "Search Paths", in the "Build Settings"